edubasabe/edubasabe/README.md

 🔭 I’m currently working on Perficient

 I spend my spare time learning about:
-- Next.js 13
+- Bun
 - Qwik
-- GraphQL
-- Solid.js
-- Design Systems
+- ElysiaJS
-- Figma
+- htmx

 📫 You could reach me on any of the links